Mike Lapper

-Michael Steven Lapper (born August 28, 1970 in Redondo Beach, California) is an American retired soccer defender.
+Michael Steven Lapper (born August 28, 1970, in Redondo Beach, California) is an American retired soccer defender.
 During his fifteen-year playing career, most of it spent as a sweeper, he played in England, Germany and the United States.
 He earned 44 caps, scoring one goal, with the U.S. national soccer team between 1991 and 1995.
 He was part of the U.S. teams at both the 1992 Summer Olympics and the 1994 FIFA World Cup.

 Player

 Youth

-Lapper played youth soccer in the North Huntington Beach Untouchables youth club.
+Lapper was born to German parents, He played youth soccer in the North Huntington Beach Untouchables youth club.
 He graduated from Marina High in Huntington Beach.
-Lapper played collegiate soccer at UCLA from 1988 to 1991.
+He played collegiate soccer at UCLA from 1988 to 1991.
 While a Bruin, Lapper won the 1990 National Championship, earning first team All American honors.
-While in college, Lapper also played with the local Los Angeles Heat of the Western Soccer League in 1988 and 1989.
+In college, he also played with the local Los Angeles Heat of the Western Soccer League in 1988 and 1989.
 He was a WSL First Team All-Star in 1989.

 International

-Lapper made his debut for the United States on April 7, 1991 against South Korea.
+Lapper made his debut for the United States on April 7, 1991, against South Korea.

-Lapper played for the U.S. 1991 Pan American Games gold medal soccer team, the 1992 Summer Olympics soccer team and the 1995 Copa America team which placed fourth at that tournament.
+Lapper played for the U.S. 1991 Pan American Games gold medal soccer team, the 1992 Summer Olympics soccer team, and the 1995 Copa America team, which placed fourth at that tournament.
 In 1993, he played every U.S. game as a sweeper.
 When Bora Milutinović moved to a flat-back four defensive scheme, Lapper found himself relegated to the bench in favor of Alexi Lalas.
 However, he did make the U.S. team which played as host in the 1994 FIFA World Cup.
-This team advanced to the second round where it lost to Brazil, but Lapper failed to enter any of the U.S. games.
+This team advanced to the second round, where it lost to Brazil, but Lapper failed to enter any of the U.S. games.

 He played several more matches at the end of 1994 and into 1995, but on August 16, 1995, he earned his last cap in a losing match to Sweden.
 He ended his national team career with 44 and scored one goal.